Not a Spell Really

 When Tonks' eyes adjusted to the darkness, she looked around her.
-She was in a gothic, beautiful mansion.
-The furnishings were all dark and the walls were black.
+She was in a beautiful, gothic mansion.
+The furnishings were all dark, and the walls were black.
 Silver mirrors and antiques dotted the tables and walls.
 She loved the look, despite the involuntary shiver that ran up her arms at the cold color palette.

 "Where are we?" she asked.

 "At a friend's," Tom said slowly.
 His arms left her as he readjusted his robes.
-"The Malfoys."
+"The Malfoys'."